Cranbourne North - East

 Cranbourne North - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cranbourne North-East has significant cultural diversity, with 58.3% speaking a language other than English at home and 53.5% born overseas by 2021 data.
-Christianity is the predominant religion, comprising 36.6%.
-Buddhism's presence is higher at 8.4%, compared to Greater Melbourne's 5.5%.
+Cranbourne North-East has one of the most culturally diverse populations in Australia, with 58.3% speaking a language other than English at home and 53.5% born overseas.
+Christianity is the predominant religion in Cranbourne North-East, making up 36.6% of its population.
+However, Buddhism is notably overrepresented, comprising 8.4% compared to the Greater Melbourne average of 5.5%.

 Frequently Asked Questions - Diversity